Garfield's Nightmare

-Garfield's Nightmare is a platform game released for the Nintendo DS, based on the popular cartoon strip Garfield.
-The game follows Garfield traveling through 16 levels trying to escape a nightmare that Garfield has, by dodging enemies and negotiating complex terrain.
-The levels are divided into four sections, with each section having its own theme and a boss battle at the end.
+Garfield's Nightmare is a platform game for the Nintendo DS, based on the popular comic strip Garfield.
+The game follows Garfield traveling through 16 levels trying to escape a nightmare.

 Plot

-Garfield comes up with the idea to combine breakfast, lunch and dinner to have more time for his other activities.
-He crams a couple of pizzas, some lasagnas and two bags of jelly donuts into one big sandwich, which he eats.
-However, this proves to be too much even for him, and he slowly falls asleep and his nightmare begins.
+Garfield devises a plan to combine breakfast, lunch, and dinner to free up more time for his other activities.
+He stuffs several pizzas, lasagnas, and bags of jelly donuts into a massive sandwich and consumes it.
+However, this proves to be too much for him, and he gradually falls asleep, initiating his nightmare.

-Garfield suddenly wakes up in a haunted castle; rather than the real world, he has entered a strange dream world populated by the monsters of Garfield's sub-conscious.
-To make things even worse, Garfield smashed his alarm clock in the real world, and now his only chance at waking up soon depends on his ability to find the shattered pieces and put them back together.
+Garfield suddenly wakes up in a haunted castle.
+Instead of the real world, he has entered a surreal dream realm inhabited by monsters from his sub-conscious.
+Complicating matters further, Garfield had smashed his alarm clock in the real world.
+Now, his only hope of waking up lies in his ability to locate the shattered pieces and reassemble them.

 Gameplay

 Garfield's Nightmare is a 2D platform game.
-It does not make heavy use of the touch screen features of the Nintendo DS, instead using it to display game statistics.
+The levels are divided into four sections, with each section having its own theme and a boss battle at the end.
+Bosses need to be terminated during these timeless fights, gradually enhancing the difficulty level.
 Each level has a bonus door, leading to a bonus game to collect extra lives, as well as a secret area in each level which contains an extra life.

-Each level will lead Garfield to engage in a final battle that will transform his nightmare into a dream.
-Bosses need to be terminated during these timeless fights, gradually enhancing the difficulty level.